ImpostorKeanu/simple_https_server/README.md

                         Certificate file for the server to use --keyfile KEYFILE, -k KEYFILE
+                        Keyfile corresponding to certificate file

+x509 Certificate Generation Configuration:
+  Use the following parameters to override default certificate generation path and name

-                        Keyfile corresponding to certificate file --generate, -g        Generate and use a self-signed certificate in /tmp.
+  --generate, -g        Generate and use a self-signed certificate in /tmp.
-  --gcertfile GCERTFILE
+  --gcertfile GCERTFILE, -gc GCERTFILE
                         Path to certificate file to be generated.
+  --gkeyfile GKEYFILE, -gk GKEYFILE
-  --gkeyfile GKEYFILE   Path to keyfile to be generated.
+                        Path to keyfile to be generated.

 Basic Authentication:
   Use the following parameters to configure the server to use basic